 - Bookkeeper – many firms will have clients at the smaller end who need an accountant to ‘do their books’ for them.
-You will be preparing annual accounts for the client from sources of information they give you from bank statements to invoices.
+You’ll be preparing annual accounts for the client from sources of information they give you from bank statements to invoices.
 This role can be very varied and you may also be involved in preparing VAT returns and other filings that a business is required to make.

 - Tax assistant – the firm will probably have a tax department who will help clients with their tax affairs both as companies and as individuals.
 You could be involved in pulling together annual tax returns.
 You may also be supporting more senior colleagues in preparing tax advice for clients.